A. Victoria Mixon, Editor Services Home About Contact Magazine

 Let’s talk about structure.
 This is tight and illustrative—without coming right out and describing it, the writer shows us a stage, an audience, two individual groups in the audience, and the venue with its abstract paintings and cute goatee guy.
 She also shows us what they’re all here for without telling us: it’s open-mike night.
 Great use of action!

 Here’s a problem, though—I do not use song lyrics or fragments of poetry or other writers’ works in my stuff, and this is why: Michael Cunningham littered Mrs. Dalloway with excerpts from Virginia Woolf’s Mrs. Dalloway’s Party, managing only to illuminate how very inferior his own writing is to hers.
 Do not do this to yourself.
-Also, when you use someone else’s words in your hook, it looks like you’re trying to piggyback on their talent to attract readers, which doesn’t work.
+Also, when you use someone else’s words in your hook, it looks as though you’re trying to piggyback on their talent to attract readers, which doesn’t work.

 Can this hook be made any simpler and briefer, ratcheting the tension while keeping the good illustration, removing the other writer’s words, and giving the last line the kick it needs?